C-Pol: Point charge perturbation scheme for mapping tensor moment surfaces: Results

+The moment-based polarizability tensors (C-Pol implementation in GPAW) were validated by comparing them, both qualitatively and quantitatively, to tensors obtained from the energy-based scheme (using in Gaussian~16 (G16)) for a set of molecules from different point groups.
+We verified the implementation at two levels: (1) Qualitatively, we confirmed that all tensors obey the symmetry constraints imposed by their corresponding irreducible representations and (2) Quantitatively, we compared each polarizability tensor component obtained from the moment-based scheme with the corresponding values from the energy-based scheme.
 The ground electronic and nuclear configuration of molecules can be segregated into point groups depending on its active symmetry elements.
 There are 32 point groups in total, out of which 19 point groups are of common occurrence in nature; these are the $C_{1}$, $C_{\infty v}$, $C_{2}$, $C_{2v}$, $C_{2h}$, $C_{3v}$, $C_{3h}$, $C_{4v}$, $C_{s}$, $C_{i}$, $D_{2d}$, $D_{2h}$, $D_{3d}$, $D_{3h}$, $D_{6h}$, $D_{\infty h}$, $O_{h}$, $T_{d}$ and $K_{h}$ point groups.
 An example molecule from each point group is considered and the polarizability tensors ($\alpha$, $A$ and $C$) are calculated using the PBE and BLYP functionals.
-A flowchart showing the point groups and example molecules is presented in Figure~\ref{fig:pointgroup}.
-The tensors are calculated via the energy-based scheme (using G16) and moment-based scheme (using GPAW).
-The values calculate using G16 are subject to a finite basis set error and are therefore extrapolate to the (energy-based) complete basis set limit (see Appendix \ref{app:CBS}) following the energy-perturbation scheme proposed by Lobota et al \cite{Loboda2016}.
-This results in 762 unique SCF calculations for each system calculated, if the underlying molecular symmetry is not taken into consideration.
-The values calculated using the momentum-based scheme applied to GPAW are not subject to the basis set error but require extrapolation to the zero perturbation limit to obtain the converged asymptote (see Methods section: \ref{method:ex_scheme}).
-The extrapolation scheme is demonstrated using the \ce{H2O} (with $C_{2v}$ symmetry) molecule and is presented in Figure \ref{fig:extrapolate}, where the non-zero unique polarizability tensor components converge to a constant value (as indicated in Figure \ref{fig:extrapolate} (i) and the components which should be zero, as mandated by the $C_{2v}$ point group symmetry of \ce{H2O}, converge to zero (Figure \ref{fig:extrapolate} (ii)).
-The polarizability tensors can be calculated using the moment-based scheme in just 28 SCF calculations - this includes a single ground state calculation and nine perturbation calculations (the perturbations being made using fields: $V_x$, $V_y$,$V_z$ and field gradients: $V_{xx}$, $V_{xy}$, $V_{xz}$, $V_{yy}$, $V_{yz}$, $V_{zz}$) for each of the three magnitudes of the perturbation (as mentioned in the extrapolation scheme \ref{method:ex_scheme}).
+The tensors are calculated via the energy-based scheme (using G16) and moment-based scheme (using C-Pol implementation in GPAW).
+The values calculated using G16 are subject to a basis set error due to the finite number of atomic orbitals and are therefore extrapolated to the (energy-based) complete basis set limit (see Appendix \ref{app:CBS}) following the energy-perturbation scheme proposed by Lobota et al \cite{Loboda2016}.
+This results in 763 unique SCF calculations (using the energy-based scheme) for each system calculated, if the underlying molecular symmetry is not taken into consideration.
+The values calculated using the momentum-based scheme applied to GPAW require extrapolation to the zero perturbation limit to obtain the converged asymptote (see Methods section: \ref{method:ex_scheme}), and a low enough grid-spacing for convergence with respect to the real-space grid mesh (see e.g. Figure~\ref{fig:timing}).
+The extrapolation scheme is demonstrated using the H$_2$O (with $C_{2v}$ symmetry) molecule and is presented in Figure \ref{fig:extrapolate}, where the non-zero unique polarizability tensor components converge to a constant value (as indicated in Figure \ref{fig:extrapolate} (i) and the components which should be zero, as mandated by the $C_{2v}$ point group symmetry of H$_2$O, converge to zero (Figure \ref{fig:extrapolate} (ii)).
+The polarizability tensors can be calculated using the moment-based scheme in just 28 SCF calculations; this includes a single ground state calculation and nine perturbation calculations (the perturbations being made using fields: $V_x$, $V_y$,$V_z$ and field gradients: $V_{xx}$, $V_{xy}$, $V_{xz}$, $V_{yy}$, $V_{yz}$, $V_{zz}$) for each of the three magnitudes of the perturbation (as mentioned in the extrapolation scheme \ref{method:ex_scheme}).